-Related article: Experts are concerned about possible real estate bubble in ParisApartment prices in Lithuania in June have decreased by 0.9% in five major cities of the country, to the lowest point in history of the Lithuanian housing market.
+Related article: The nuances of the French surrender apartments for rentApartment prices in Lithuania in June have decreased by 0.9% in five major cities of the country, to the lowest point in history of the Lithuanian housing market.

 Sales of previously owned US homes in July jumped 7.2 per cent to an annual rate of 5.24 million units, the highest since August 2007.
 July marked the fourth straight monthly advance.
 This is attributable to the record number of foreclosed properties on the market.

 Singapore's private property market hits a new record with 2, 767 units sold in July.
 On a year-on-year comparison, it was an improvement of 206.8 percent.